-civilian casualties (398 deaths and 1,565 injured) from these tactics, an increase of seven per cent compared to 2015.219 Suicide and complex attacks remained the third leading cause of civilian casualties in 2016 and the second leading cause of Anti-Government Element-attributed civilian casualties - accounting for 17 per cent of all civilian casualties.
+In 2016, UNAMA documented the highest number of civilian casualties from suicide and complex attacks since it systematically began recording civilian casualties in 2009.222 UNAMA recorded 1,963 civilian casualties (398 deaths and 1,565 injured) from these tactics, an increase of seven per cent compared to 2015.223 Suicide and complex attacks remained the third leading cause of civilian casualties in 2016 and the second leading cause of Anti-Government Element-attributed civilian casualties - accounting for 17 per cent of all civilian casualties.

 In 2016, UNAMA attributed 1,018 civilian casualties (190 deaths and 828 injured) caused by suicide and complex attacks to Taliban compared to 840 civilian casualties (154 deaths and 686 injured) in 2015.
-Between 1 January and 31 December, UNAMA attributed 266 civilian casualties (63 deaths and 203 injured) from suicide and complex attacks to Anti-Government Elements in general, where the particular group responsible could not be identified.220
+Between 1 January and 31 December, UNAMA attributed 266 civilian casualties (63 deaths and 203 injured) from suicide and complex attacks to Anti-Government Elements in general, where the particular group responsible could not be identified.224